-Join us every first Friday of the month for free opportunities to engage with our local natural history.
-Whether celebrating a new exhibit or bringing together community members to share their expertise, these events are always free and open to the public.
+Every first Friday of the month the Museum hosts free opportunities to engage with our local natural history.
+Whether celebrating a new exhibit or bringing together community members to share their expertise, these events are always free and open to the public — all ages are welcome.
 Enjoy free admission throughout the day, with special events 5-7 p.m.

 Location: Santa Cruz Museum of Natural History